boostorg/variant2/README.md

 back to using double storage unless

 * one of the alternatives is the type `monostate`,
-* one of the alterantives has a nonthtowing default constructor, or
+* one of the alternatives has a nonthrowing default constructor, or
 * all the contained types are nothrow move constructible.

 If the first two bullets doesn't hold, but the third does, the variant uses